vladfaust/background/README.md

 ### Performance

-Thorough benchmaring is to be done yet, however, currently a single Worker is able to process more than **7500 jobs per second** on my 0.9GHz machine with Redis instance running on itself.
+Thorough benchmaring is to be done yet, however, currently it is able to process more than **9000 jobs per second** on my 0.9GHz machine with Redis instance running on itself.

 ## Installation